 6. Orange

-If you’re an autumn enthusiast, you’ll be hard pressed to find a town that encapsulates the spirit of the season better than Orange.
-The town is popular for it’s red and orange (shocker) colours and all the oak and maple sightings.
-The drive down from Sydney takes about 3 hours and a visit to one of it’s vineyards along with a trip to Mount Canobolas is highly recommended.
+If you love autumn, you’ll be hard-pressed to find a town that captures the spirit of the season better than Orange.
+True to its name, the town is popular for its red and orange colours and all the oak and maple trees.
+The drive from Sydney takes about 3 hours and a visit to one of its local vineyards along with a trip to Mount Canobolas is highly recommended if you’re searching for vibrant autumn colours.

 7. Armidale